 What Is AI Evaluation?

 AI evaluation is the process of objectively measuring “how good” an AI model is.
 Without evaluation, there’s no way to judge whether a model is actually usable.
-Choosing the right evaluation metrics enables shorter development cycles, better model selection, and quality assurance.
+Evaluation metrics should be selected based on the task and decision goal.[1]

 What Is AI Evaluation?